Watchung Reservation: Enchanted Forest and other apocryphal tales

 Stories of paganism and witchcraft surround what is known as the Enchanted or Magic Forest in the reservation.
 The Enchanted Forest is a pine plantation of 16,000 trees placed in "endless, ruler-straight rows" by the New Deal-era Civilian Conservation Corps during the 1930s.
 The forest contains white spruce, red pine, and Norway spruce which are not native to the area; native trees replace the pines as they die.
 It has suffered heavily from pine beetle predation in recent years.

 Other tales of hauntings and witchcraft abound in the reservation, as well as apocryphal tales of black magic and teenage devil worship.
 Some arose likely in relation to real-life teenage murder and suicide in the area, such as in nearby Houdaille Quarry (Jeannette DePalma).
 According to one true-crime writer, "Throughout the 1970s and up into the 2000s, there were reports of 'devil worship' in [Watchung Reservation].
 There are police reports and newspaper accounts to back that up.
 So it was all going on in this hot spot of weird, paranormal activity."
 Some say 13 witches are buried beneath the stretch of road that runs from Watchung to Scotch Plains by the reservation.

 Recreation

 While there are recreation areas within the reservation, much of the 1,945 acre (7.8 km^{2}) parcel is forested, and the reservation is managed for the preservation of its natural resources.

 The most popular recreational activities in the reservation are hiking and horseback riding on its many trails.

 Fishing, kayaking, and boating are permitted on Lake Surprise, Moxon Pond, and Seeley's Pond.

-Biking on the hilly paved road through Watchung Reservation is popular; biking on the trails is illegal.
+Biking on the hilly paved road through Watchung Reservation is popular; though biking on the trails is illegal.

 Climbers within the state have been drawn to the bouldering opportunities on the cliffs along the brook and Diamond Hill Road at the Watchung's western boundary, although climbing is technically prohibited by the county.

 Play

-At the center is the Loop area, a large park with picnic tables and a play area called "'The Loop Playground.'"
+At the center is the Loop area, a large park with picnic tables and a play area called "The Loop Playground."